jacksjw/config-swoop-zmk_ec/README.md

 ![case_pic](pictures/Case.png)

 ### Printing the case
 There are two case files.
 One is labelled 'Battery' and provides 4mm of additional space under the mounted PCB.
-In my build, that allowed me to add 'PL 385677' batteries on the underside of the case.
+In my build, that allowed me to add 'PL 385677' batteries on the underside of the PCB.
 These provide 2500mAh - enough to drive LEDs for a few hours.
+I simply taped them onto the PCB with painters tape.

 In order to print the Left/Right side respectively, simply mirror the parts in your slicer.